TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverHelixAppCloud.md

 ### Applications Projects, Templates

-> This is the central place to manage your projects.
+> Application Projects.
+This is the central place to manage your projects.
 Click on the button below to create your first project.

 Create a project by selecting "Create New Project":